CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 (Bounds Check Bypass, or BCB):

-  - Although BCB can affect conditional branches that do serve as “security-critical protection mechanisms” (for example, in software sandboxes), BCB can also affect branches that serve a functional purpose, such as dynamic type checking \[2\].
+  - Although BCB can affect conditional branches that do serve as "security-critical protection mechanisms" (for example, in software sandboxes), BCB can also affect branches that serve a functional purpose, such as dynamic type checking \[2\].
 Therefore CWE-1037 is too narrow.

-  - The conditional branch instructions affected by BCB are not “hardware logic for error handling and security checks.”
+  - The conditional branch instructions affected by BCB are not "hardware logic for error handling and security checks."
 Hence CWE-1264 does not apply.

   - BCB can be exploited over a network \[3\] without shared hardware